Surat court rejecting Rahul Gandhi's plea 'erroneous, unsustainable'; will challenge: Cong | Politics

 Singhvi said the one-line remark of Rahul Gandhi in a two-and-a-half page speech ''has been from inception distorted completely out of recognition to serve the narrow ends of motivated complainants, that has been hardly interpreted in the sessions court judgement and what little has been said is a complete distortion, legally erroneous''.

 Gandhi had on April 3 approached the sessions court for appeal against the lower court's order.
-Training his guns on the BJP government, Singhvi said, its ''speed and zeal'' to act after the magistrate's original order show ''they are motivated by political animosity from house taking, to electricity connection disconnection to notices etc''.
+Training his guns on the BJP government, Singhvi said, its ''speed and zeal'' to act after the magistrate's original order shows ''they are motivated by political animosity from house taking to electricity disconnection to serving notices etc''.

 Their completely misleading and displaced statements about the OBCs have backfired on them and the entire community and the whole of India now see the BJP as using the OBC community for narrow and cheap political games, he said.